AdityaKoranga/OAI-5g-basic-deployment/README.md

 # OAI-5g-basic
-one line script file for deployong oai-5g-basic
+one line script file for deploying oai-5g-basic

 ## Before starting:
 **Make sure You have you have installed KIND or any other tool for making cluster.
 In this I have used KIND for making the cluster.**